2,600 arrested at protests demanding Navalny's release

 The OVD-Info group, which monitors political arrests, said at least 1,045 people were detained in Moscow and more than 375 at another large demonstration in St. Petersburg.

 Overall, it said 2,662 people had been arrested in some 90 cities, revising the count downward from its earlier report of 3,445.
+The group, which conducts its count through regional associates and runs a hotline for information, did not give an explanation for its revision.
 Russian police did not provide arrest figures.

 Undeterred, Navalny's supporters called for protests again next weekend.